jwright/porch/README.md

 ### Defining steps or actions

 You can define steps as classes and include some nice helper methods.
+(COMING SOON)

 ```
 # app/services/steps/create_user.rb